yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 - The payload must be serialized (for example with `JSON.stringify`) because many hosts expect a string when processing `postMessage` data.
-- Include a shared `internalKey` if the host and iframe agree to use one for validation.
+- For host-origin validation, the second argument of `postMessage` should be the dealership's origin.
+For shared-key validation, set it to `"*"` so the message reaches the host regardless of domain, and rely on the shared key for validation.
 - If the iframe does not manage measurement IDs, leave `send_to` undefined and the host can supply its own value.